 Restart Home Assistant after changing the YAML configuration.
 At this point, you are now ready to add the Home+ Control integration to your Home Assistant instance as described in the Configuration section.

-Adding Legrand Home+ Control to your Home Assistant instance can be done via the user interface, by taking the following steps:
+Adding Legrand Home+ Control to your Home Assistant instance can be done via the user interface, by using this My button: